-Some children may have prepucialbalano adhesions that can also be released under local anesthesia without the need for an operation.
+Some children may have prepucialbalano adhesions that can also be released under local anaesthesia without the need for an operation.

 Our team is a pioneer in conservative treatment and in most cases, we try to avoid intervention.
 If this is necessary, it will be performed by a qualified pediatric urologist in Ghaziabad.

-Paraphimosis occurs when the foreskin is retracted despite having a tight phyotic ring: the skin cannot return to its normal situation and the glans is permanently visible.
+Paraphimosis occurs when the foreskin is retracted despite having a tight phimotic ring: the skin cannot return to its normal situation and the glans are permanently visible.
 If time is allowed to pass, the manual reduction becomes difficult and surgery is necessary.

 Persistence of the peritoneum-vaginal duct (communicating hydrocele).
 Cord Cyst

 The majority of children who have enlargement of one or both sides of the scrotum (bag of the testicles) are not due to an increase in the size of the testicle but because of the fluid surrounding it.

 This fluid enters the scrotum via the peritoneum-vaginal canal that has not closed.
 Until two years of age, it can close spontaneously.
 If it closes partially it can lead to a cyst to the cord.
 After two years the solution is surgical.
 It may be the origin of an inguinal hernia.